ModernRonin/ModernRonin.github.io/src/source/_posts/Azure-Functions-and-the-CosmosDB-change-feed.md

 title: Azure Functions and the CosmosDB change feed
 date: 2020-08-10 14:30:09
 tags:
-  - azure
+  - Azure
-  - azure functions
+  - Azure Functions
-  - cosmosdb
+  - CosmosDb
 ---

 If you ever work with an Azure Function that is connected to/triggered by a CosmosDb change feed: